rylanmiller25/scraping/technical_plan.md

 # Formatting

-The scraper employed here should extract all of the text (and only the text, not the raw HTML) from each given website domain given.
-I should be able to give the scraper a list of website domains, and the scraper should be able to take each of those, scrape the text alone from each website, and then store that text in a dataframe where a column exists for the company called 'companyid', for the domain called 'website', for the year called 'year', for the month called 'month', for the text called 'text', and an indicator for failures called 'failure'.
+The scraper employed here should extract all of the text from each given website domain.
+I should be able to give the scraper a list of website domains, and the scraper should be able to take each of those, scrape the raw HTML from the homepage and up to 9 additional first-level links (same domain), and then store the combined visible text (deleting the HTML after storing the text) in a dataframe where a column exists for the company called 'companyid', for the domain called 'website', for the year called 'year', for the month called 'month', for the text called 'text', and an indicator for failures called 'failure'.
 The final output should be saved as a Parquet file.

 # Guidelines